CarlKCarlK/bayesmatch/README.md

 # bayesmatch
-Use Log Odds Bayes' Theorem to Find Distinct Names in a List
+Use log odds Bayes' theorem to find distinct names in a list